 Mark has spent nearly three decades advising real estate clients in New York, the United States and Eastern Europe.
 His clients have included institutions, governments and private investors in both advisory and transaction-oriented roles.
 Mark advises clients on real estate development strategies, including zoning and project approvals, permit applications, responses to Requests for Proposals and Requests for Qualifications, landmark issues and economic incentives.
 A resident of Manhattan, Mark is active in civic affairs and serves as Vice Chair of Manhattan Community Board 6.
 He is a graduate of Harvard University’s John F. Kennedy School of Government and the University of Southern California and is a member of the American Planning Association.

-KATE LISI, Project Manager
+KATE LISI, Senior Project Manager

 Kate has a diverse range of professional experience from private equity real estate investment to architectural design.
 Kate's previous experiences include a residency at MoMA PS1 and work exhibited at MoMA, the Vice Creators Project, and the Venice Biennale.
 She holds a post-professional Master of Architecture Degree from the Yale University School of Architecture with a self-directed focus in Real Estate Finance.
 Kate also holds a 5-year Bachelor of Architecture Degree from Rensselaer Polytechnic Institute where she researched sustainable building technologies.